-The gothic tower of St Michael Cornhill is sometimes called Wren’s last work (it was finished in 1721) but was actually designed by his pupil Nicholas Hawksmoor.
+The gothic tower of St. Michael Cornhill is sometimes called Wren’s last work (it was finished in 1721) but was actually designed by his pupil Nicholas Hawksmoor.
 The rest of the church is by Wren.
-Thomas Gray, author of Elegy in a Country Churchyard was baptised here, and the church has his walking stick.
+Thomas Gray, the author of Elegy in a Country Churchyard, was baptised here, and the church has his walking stick.
 He was born only a few yards away in 1716.

 St Michaels Alley EC3

 St Michael Paternoster Royal is one of Wren’s later churches (1714-17), with a charming, three-tiered spire.
 Richard Whittington, Mayor of London, who lived next door and paid for the church to be rebuilt in 1409, was buried in the pre-Wren church.
 The ‘Royal’ of the church’s name comes not from any connection with royalty but from the wine merchants who once populated this area of London made a lot of trade with the vineyards of La Réole in Bordeaux.